Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 monk office, commercial accounts

-Impact for residents:
+Impact for a growing city:

 power outage, be ready, Juan de Fuca Emergency Program